 If you have to stay at home because of coronavirus and you need a note for your employer, contact NHS 111 Online

 If you have to stay at home but feel well enough to work, ask your employer if you can work from home.
 If you can work from home, you will not need an isolation note.
 You can also use this service for someone else.

-The law is currently changing so that if you’ve been ill from coronavirus (COVID-19) since 13 March 2020 and you’re eligible for Statutory Sick Pay, you will get a backdated payment.
+If you’ve been ill from coronavirus (COVID-19) since 13 March 2020 and you’re eligible for Statutory Sick Pay, you will get a backdated payment.

 If you are due to sign-on you are excused from signing.

 From 30 March 2020 for the next three months, work search and work availability requirements will be removed for new and existing claims to Jobseekers’ Allowance.

 New style Job Seekers' Allowance

 Universal Credit replaced Jobseeker’s Allowance.
 However if you have been credited with enough National Insurance contributions, you may be entitled to 'New Style' Jobseeker’s Allowance.
 You can apply online.

 Support is in place to assist Post Office card account customers who are unable to access their benefit or pension payments during the Coronavirus pandemic.
 Customers should call the COVID-19 Community Helpline on 0808 802 0020 or contact Make the Call by phoning 0800 232 1271 or email email@example.com.